The Addiction

 Review:

 This film begins with narration of slides.
 They are images from the Vietnam War of mass graves.
-We see that there are two students who stand up when the lights come on; one of them is Kathleen Conklin (Lili Taylor) while the other is Jean (Edie Falco).
+We see that there are two students who stand up when the lights come on.
+One is Kathleen Conklin (Lili Taylor) while the other is Jean (Edie Falco).
 They are both graduate students in philosophy at New York University.
-They have a moral discussion about how one man was punished for this where Kathleen questions how far do you go in punishing more people, like who sent him there and gave him a weapon.
+They have a moral discussion about how one man was punished for this where Kathleen questions how far you go in punishing more people, like who sent him there and gave him a weapon.
+She makes a valid argument.

-The two of them talk about the subject above and it shows how close to their college is a more rough area.
-There’s a bunch of guys who hassle those that walk past them and the film is really showing us the dissection of society.
+The two of them talk about the subject above and it shows how close to their college is a rougher area.
+There’s a bunch of guys who hassle those that walk past them and the film shows us the dissection of society.
 We have these pretentious students and people who will never leave the area.

 She becomes bolder after this.
 She meets an anthropology student in the library who is played by Kathryn Erbe.
 Kathleen takes her home and bites her neck.
-Her victim is confused as to what happened and Kathleen is very cold and callous in her response.
-Another instance is when Black (Fredro Starr) hits on Kathleen while she walks past and she seems interested.
-We see the reason for that later on.
+Her victim is confused as to what happened.
+Kathleen is cold and callous in her response.
+Another instance is when Black (Fredro Starr) comes on to Kathleen while she walks past and she seems interested.
+We will see the reason for that later.

-I have to say that I didn’t know what to expect coming into this upon my first viewing, but I am glad that I watched this.
-As I said in my opening for this, it has an interesting take on the vampire mythos.
-From its title, you can get the idea that it is treated like a drug.
-Kathleen was just a normal student it seems like before Casanova turned her life upside down.
+That is where I’ll leave my recap and introduction to the characters.
+I have to say that I didn’t know what to expect coming into this upon my first viewing, but I am glad that I watched this multiple times.
+This has an interesting take on the vampire mythos.
+From its title, you can get the idea that it is treated like a drug which it is.
+Kathleen was just a normal student before Casanova turned her life upside down.
+Part of this is the loss of innocence and there is also the idea of how an attack on you can completely alter the course of your life.

-Now Kathleen being a philosophy student is quite intriguing.
-She has a pretty bleak outlook on life, but to be honest, I get it.
-The older I get, the more I realize how humans are pretty much garbage.
+Kathleen being a philosophy student is intriguing.
+She has a bleak outlook on life to start this movie, but to be honest, I get it.
+The older I get, the more I realize how humans are garbage.
 I love using the backdrop of the war crimes from Vietnam as a way of looking at the vampirism here.
 Kathleen is upset with the treatment of the military officer, but she is doing the same thing that he is.
-I think the film is showing us that we shouldn’t necessarily judge people when we live in glass houses.
+I think the film shows us that we shouldn’t necessarily judge people when we live in glass houses.

-Her inability to control her addiction is something else here.
+There is also her new addiction.
+Her inability to control it is something else.
 Now in 1995 when this film came out, I was 8.
-I feel like the film is telling us about the epidemic of people using drugs.
-The film references AIDS, so that was a concern, but I’m also thinking there was an issue with college students back then.
+I feel like this tells us about the epidemic of people using drugs.
+The film references AIDS, so that was a concern.
+I’m also thinking there was an issue with college students back then.
 Kathleen literally shoots up with her professor and it doesn’t seem that big a deal.
-I feel the film is showing us that problem.
+I feel this shows us it’s a real problem.
 Kathleen can’t control herself as a vampire and it takes Peina to call her out.
-It is interesting though, Casanova is the one that turns her and we really don’t see her all that much.
+He couldn’t at first either.
+It is interesting, Casanova is the one that turns her and we don’t see her all that much.
 I’m not sure how bad her addiction to blood is.
+Her being a woman is disarming though so I like that angle.

-The film has a low running time, so that definitely keeps the film moving.
-I never find myself bored and I think it’s interesting to see Kathleen as she descends into the madness of her addiction.
-There is an interesting climax scene that is just great at what she plans.
-I really like what it is saying about higher education for sure.
-The ending is quite intriguing as well.
+The film has a low running time, so that keeps the film moving.
+It is deliberately paced.
+It’s interesting to see Kathleen as she descends into the madness of her addiction.
+There is a stimulating climax scene that is great at what she plans.
+I like what it is saying about higher education.
+The ending I’m not completely sure what it is saying outside of the death of the humanity of our lead.

-Something that really carries this film is the acting.
-Taylor is really good as the lead here.
-As I’ve already touched on, I really like that they made her a philosophy student.
+Something that carries this film is the acting.
+Taylor is great as the lead here.
+As I’ve already touched on liking that they made her a philosophy student.
 They are already head cases and questioning everything around them.
-I love that as she is sinking deeper into addiction, her outlook becomes even more bleak.
+I love that as she is sinking deeper into addiction, her outlook becomes bleaker.
 Walken is solid in his small part as was Sciorra.
-She was also quite easy on the eyes.
-There are a lot of cameos by people who would go on to do bigger things and they definitely rounded out the film for what was needed.
+She was also easy on the eyes.
+There are cameos by people who would go on to do bigger things and they rounded out the film for what was needed.
 Shout outs to Falco, Starr, Erbe and Michael Imperioli.
+The cast is good across the board here in a subdued way.

-I’ve been waiting to touch on this aspect, but the film is shot in black and white.
+All that I have then is filmmaking.
+This is something that I’ve been waiting to cover as it is an arthouse movie.
+This is shot in black and white.
 This would have made me avoid this one growing up.
-When I did see it, I embraced this move.
-It just adds a later to it for me that I can’t really describe.
+It works for this narrative.
+It just adds a layer to it for me that I can’t describe.
 What makes it interesting as well is that it makes the effects better.
 The blood is dark and you know what it is.
-I think that it makes the attack scenes more visceral as well.
-With that said, the film is also shot very well.
+That also makes the attack scenes more visceral as well and I’d bet, helps to hide things as I don’t think this has the largest budget.
+The cinematography is also good.
+I love how things are framed.
+I’m more familiar with Abel Ferrara, seeing a handful of his films at this point.
+He also captures the grittiness of New York City.

 The last aspect to talk about would be the soundtrack.
-It doesn’t stand out overall, but I do like the use of rap music.
-We have a song by Cypress Hill, which I thought was great as it is talking about getting high, which is fitting for this movie.
-There is also a song by Onyx that I thought worked really well in the film.
-It never took me out of the film which is also good.
+It doesn’t stand out overall, but it does fit.
+I do like the use of rap music.
+We have a song by Cypress Hill, which I thought was great as it is talking about getting high.
+That fits the title and largest theme.
+They also use it a couple of times.
+There is also a song by Onyx that I thought worked well in the film.
+It doesn’t shock me to see that Russell Simmons is involved with production.

-Now with that said, I really like this movie.
-I like that they decided to do something different with the vampire mythos.
-Setting it in New York City is interesting as well, because it isn’t as gritty as the 1980’s, there is still that aspect that this school of higher education is that close to a rough neighborhood.
-The pacing works really well and moves through everything at a good clip.
+In conclusion, I like this movie.
+They decided to do something different with the vampire creature.
+Setting it in New York City is great because it isn’t as gritty as the 1980’s.
+There is still that aspect that this school of higher education is that close to a rough neighborhood.
 Big fan of the climax and the ending is intriguing.
 The acting was good across the board.
-I like that it was filmed in black and white, as that adds a layer to it and helps to make the effects look that much better.
-The soundtrack fits for what the film is working for.
-Overall I’d say this is a good movie, but it is arthouse and I think many will find it pretentious.
-Keep that in mind before checking this out.
+This is well-made and I enjoy stylistic choices.
+Being filmed in black and white adds a layer to it and helps to make the effects look that much better.
+The soundtrack fits what the film is working for.
+Not one that I can recommend to everyone.
+I wouldn’t say to watch this regularly.
+One that if you enjoy arthouse films that periodically is good to check out with the social commentary and message it carries.

 My Rating: 8 out of 10